batijo/random-person/README.md

 - 1 - married.
 - 2 - without marital status.

 `rand.lt/api/v0/person` is a combination of both.
 You can provide gender and marital status as well.
+Also it will include weighted random birth date and email.

+`rand.lt/api/v0/version` will return version of the api.